dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   ### How we protect your personal information

   Protecting your privacy is important to us and central to our commitment to meeting the highest level of professional standards.
-We will handle your personal information per our Privacy Policy, which outlines how the information we collect from you is used, stored and disclosed.
+We handle your personal information in accordance with our Privacy Policy and Privacy Collection Statement which explain how we collect, use, store and disclose personal information.\

+  \

   We will collect your personal information from the conversations you have and forms you complete with our representatives.
-As a financial service provider, we are obligated to verify your identity and the source of any funds, pursuant to the Anti-Money Laundering and Counter-Terrorism Financing Act (AML/CTF Act) and its corresponding rules and regulations.
+As a financial service provider, we are obligated to verify your identity and the source of any funds, pursuant to the Anti-Money Laundering and Counter-Terrorism Financing Act (AML/CTF Act) and its corresponding rules and regulations. \

+  \

   Accordingly, we will request identification documents, such as your passport or drivers’ licence, and may hold certified copies of these documents on file.

-  With your consent, we may also share your full name, date of birth, residential address and contact details with an identity agent to help us verify your identity against government and non-government electronic data sources.
-Electronic verification allows us to verify your identity by using electronic tools and external data sources.
+  We may disclose your personal information to electronic identity verification and customer due diligence providers engaged by us, including providers such as FAAA SafeID, InfoTrack and their underlying service providers, to verify your identity and comply with our legal obligations.\

+  \

+  These services may include identity verification, Australian Government Document Verification Service (DVS) checks, sanctions screening, politically exposed person (PEP) screening and other customer due diligence measures required under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).\

+  \

+  With your consent, we may collect financial information from financial institutions using data aggregation and Open Banking services, including services such as Cashdeck and Open Banking services provided through Frollo.
+Information collected may include account balances, transaction history and other financial information relevant to providing financial advice and related services.\

+  \

   The main reason we collect, use and disclose your personal information, is to provide you with the products and services that you request.
 This reason may also include the following related purposes: